seizmo/kindle-the-economist/README.md

   * Ruby 1.9.1+
   * ImageMagick

-If you want your files to be converted to Kindle-combatible mobi files:
+If you want your files to be converted to Kindle-compatible mobi files:

   * kindlegen